-John Sankovich brings more than 25 years of sales, strategy, profit and loss management, and consulting experience to his role as vice president of cloud solutions at ECS.
+John Sankovich brings more than 25 years of strategy, technology, consulting, and profit and loss management experience to his role as vice president of cloud solutions at ECS.
 He has hands-on, executive responsibility for ECS’ cloud business and global partner alliance management across commercial and public sector markets.
 Additionally, he manages the ECS Cloud Center of Excellence (CCoE), leveraging the leading cloud service providers including Amazon Web Service, Microsoft, Google, and IBM Cloud platforms.

 Prior to joining ECS, Mr. Sankovich was executive vice president of cloud at InfoReliance.
-There, he was responsible for executive management of cloud solutions business strategy, marketing, sales, partner management, proposal, and delivery for private- and public-sector markets.
-Mr. Sankovich also served as vice president of sales and operations at Truestone, LLC where he was responsible for building, managing, and leading a +$50M technology solutions and consulting business unit with more than 150 employees.
-He also managed all sales and delivery for custom software development solutions and support at the Executive Office of the President of the United States, and worked for AT&T, General Motors, and multiple technology startups.
+There, he was responsible for the startup and executive management of the company’s cloud solutions business.
+Mr. Sankovich also served as vice president of sales and operations at Truestone, LLC where he was responsible for building and leading a technology solutions and consulting business unit.
+In addition, he held technology leadership positions supporting the Executive Office of the President of the United States, and worked for AT&T, General Motors, and multiple technology startups.

-Mr. Sankovich has an Master of Business Administration and a Master of Science in systems engineering from the University of Pittsburgh.
-He received his bachelor's in industrial engineering from Purdue University.
+Mr. Sankovich has a Master of Business Administration and a Master of Science in systems engineering from the University of Pittsburgh.
+He received his bachelor's degree in industrial engineering from Purdue University.

 Jackie Fendrock has more than 10 years of experience in the federal IT industry.
 With a focus on continued business growth, Ms. Fendrock oversees account planning and works to foster relationships with customers, partners, and industry leaders.

 Prior to being named director of business development, Ms. Fendrock was the federal civilian account executive at ECS.
 She was responsible for supporting several federal civilian accounts, focusing on contracts with the United States Environmental Protection Agency (EPA), the United States Postal Service (USPS), the National Oceanic and Atmospheric Administration (NOAA) and the United States Government Accountability Office (GAO).